glouppe/info8006-introduction-to-ai/lecture0.md

 ]
 ]

+???

-It may not be possible to implement a fully functioning computer model of the human mind without background knowledge of some sort.
+Therefore, it may not be possible to implement a fully functioning computer model of the human mind without background knowledge of some sort.
 This is a huge technical **obstacle**, as accessing this knowledge would require reverse-engineering the brain.